ErpNetDocs/tech/advanced/string-interpolation/expression-types/entity.md

 # Entity expressions

-Resolves an object by its entity name and `Id`.
+Resolves an object by its entity name and Id.

 ```cs
 // Input (the passed id exists)